Tape v. Hurley

 Tape v.
 Hurley, 66 Cal.
 473, (1885) was a landmark court case in the California Supreme Court in which the Court found the exclusion of a Chinese American student from public school based on her ancestry unlawful.
 The case effectively ruled that minority children were entitled to attend public school in California.
-After the Court's decision, San Francisco Superintendent of Schools, Andrew J. Moulder, urged the California state assembly to pass new state legislation which enabled the establishment of segregated schools under the separate but equal doctrine, like the contemporaneous Plessy v.
+After the Court's decision, San Francisco Superintendent of Schools, Andrew J. Moulder, urged the California state assembly to pass new state legislation which enabled the establishment of segregated schools under the separate but equal doctrine, like the later Plessy v.
 Ferguson (1896).
 The establishment of the new school marked the continued segregation in the education system in California.

 Tape v.
-Hurley case was brought by the Tape family, who are Chinese immigrants with an American-born child, in the wake of increasing anti-Chinese sentiments in California after the passage of the Chinese Exclusion Act in 1882.
+Hurley case was brought by the Tape family, who were Chinese immigrants with an American-born child, in the wake of increasing anti-Chinese sentiments in California after the passage of the Chinese Exclusion Act in 1882.
 Joseph Tape and Mary Tape were informed that their daughter, Mamie Tape, was denied admission to Spring Valley School due to her ancestry.
-In 1885, Joseph Tape filed a lawsuit on behalf of his daughter in local Court to force the San Francisco Board of Education to allow his daughter to attend the public school near home.
+In 1885, Joseph Tape filed a lawsuit on behalf of his daughter in the local Court to force the San Francisco Board of Education to allow his daughter to attend the public school near home.

 Tape v.
 Hurley is widely regarded as the starting point when Asian Americans began challenging school segregation and educational inequality.
 The result of the case gave greater legal foundations for eliminating segregation in the school system later on.
 Still, it was not until the mid-twenty century when minorities in California won the victory on the path of fighting for school desegregation.